amcknite/ehr_pediatric_hemodialysis/README.md

 # ehr_pediatric_hemodialysis

-Scripts to run code from TITLE HERE, Mcknite et al, CITATION HERE
+Scripts to run code from: Medication based machine learning to identify subpopulations of pediatric hemodialysis patients in an electronic health record database Mcknite et al, Informatics in Medicine Unlocked.

 Scripts run in order: